CyrusOfEden/iterm-workspace/README.md

 }
 ```

-Running `start-iterm-workspace` with the configuration above results in the following setup.
+Running `iterm-workspace` with the configuration above results in the following setup.

 **Hint** Try to see the visual relationship between the commands array, as formatted, and the result below.
 Notice that `["yarn start", "yarn watch"]` corresponds to the two panes at the top, and the empty command `""` corresponds to the bottom pane.